This is the multi-page printable view of this section. Click here to print.

 Container Registry monitoring metrics

-The table below shows the monitoring metrics of Container Registry that can be checked through Cloud Monitoring.
-For detailed usage of Cloud Monitoring, please refer to the Cloud Monitoring guide.
+The table below shows the monitoring metrics for Container Registry that can be viewed through Cloud Monitoring.
+For detailed usage of Cloud Monitoring, see the Cloud Monitoring guide.

 container.registry.status.aliveRegistry statusstatus